ouidevelop/text-message-directions/README.md

 And then there's paying for the server and two phone numbers (one for production and one for testing).

 # Payment
+You get 5 requests for free so you can try it out without paying.
+After that you'll have to pay.
 This project costs me about 10 cents per message (on average).
 As I'm not trying to make a profit, that is what I charge.
 Here's how to get set up:
 1. Buy as many messages as you want (you can adjust the quantity in the link).
 100 messages would be 10 dollars, 50 would be 5 dollars etc.
    [PAY HERE](https://buy.stripe.com/4gwbLO8j6dA4g24fZ0)
 2. This will save your credit card information so that when you run out of messages, you will be given the option to buy more from your phone.